Antony-Thornton/MS1---Gym-Website/README.md

 Need to plan the layout and content first.
 Not necessarily the "design" but what I actually want to do at a high level.
 See https://creately.com/blog/diagrams/website-planning-guide/

+Need to push changes more frequently and appropriately.
+I.e when i make a small change to something like the height of an existing element.

 ## 7.2 Future study points
 Need to revisit the media screen size lesson.
 I understand the concept but not the application.